 Let’s quickly go over the top ten characteristics of a great — nay, unicorn — tour guide who has 5 star quality.
 (Stick around for bonus skills of a tour guide at the bottom of this post).

-10 qualities of an effective tour guide
+Top 10 characteristics of a great tour guide

 1. Powerful communicator